gokulggopi2007/Array-Problem-Solving/README.md

 33. Write a C program to sort an array containing 0's, 1's, and 2's.
 34. Write a C program to delete duplicate elements in  an array.
 35. Write a C program to find the index to add two is equal to target.
+36. Write a C program to merge the two array and print the merge array in ascending order.